tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Useful for PROD/DEV, A/B Testing, Blue/Green deployments
 - Alias Routing .. percentage at v1 & percentage at v2
 - ... need same role, same dead-letter queue and not $LATEST

+### Lambda - Environment Variables

+An environment variable is a pair of strings that are stored in a function's version-specific configuration.
+The Lambda runtime makes environment variables available to your code and sets additional environment variables that contain information about the function and invocation request.